AspieGamer13/Better-Vanilla-Villager-Trades/README.md

 # Better-Vanilla-Villager-Trades

-Better Vanilla Villager Trades requires the VillagerConfig Mod (4.4.1 or later) to work\
+Better Vanilla Villager Trades requires the VillagerConfig Mod (4.4.4 or later) to work\
-     This datapack will work with some older versions of the mod, but some features will be broken
+     This datapack may work with some older versions of the mod, but some features will be broken

 VillagerConfig: https://modrinth.com/mod/villagerconfig \
 This Datapack: https://modrinth.com/datapack/better-vanilla-villager-trades